anomepani/Multi-Tenant-Authentication-using-adal-js/README.md

 I have extended above sample to test with multi tenant authentication and generate multi resource token and Make request using generated token.

 In this demo I have used `Microsoft Graph` and `SharePoint Online` Token

+Working Demo for Multi Resource Multi Authentication is live at [https://anomepani.github.io](https://anomepani.github.io/Multi-Tenant-Authentication-using-adal-js/index.html)

+## Known Issue

+Some times when we request Multi Resource token simultaneously first token is received and for second token failed internally by adal.js even if token received.